James-Kni/fzf-nx.nvim/README.md

   list_projects_cmd = function(target)
     return "nx show projects --with-target " .. target end,
   -- Run using an external terminal.
-E.g. "kitty -e" -- When not set, the internal terminal will be used external_term_cmd = nil
+E.g. "kitty -e {}" -- The '{}' will be replaced with the command to execute -- When not set, the internal terminal will be used. external_term_cmd = nil
 }
 ```